pcoet/typescript-patterns/README.md

 For example:

-    npx jest -t 'Graph'
+    npx jest -t 'regex'

 ### Build

     npm run build

-This tests, lints, and compiles the code.
-Run this before pushing code.
+This tests, compiles, and lints the source code.
+Run this before pushing a change.